 Organic cotton farming results in more soil fertility, a sustainable environment, lower water consumption.
 It's less likely to contribute to acidification, eutrophication, and climate change.

 The environmental impact of cotton farming is highly variable.
 It depends on the country of production, climate, rainfalls, and irrigation methods.

-It takes about 20,000 liters of water to produce one kilogram of cotton, equivalent to a single t-shirt and pair of jeans, as reported by World Wild Life (WWF).
+It takes about 20,000 liters of water to produce one kilogram of cotton, equivalent to a single t-shirt and pair of jeans, as reported by the World Wildlife Fund (WWF).

 Organic cotton production aims to be more environmentally friendly.
 80% of all organic cotton is grown with water form rainfalls, which reduces pressure on local water sources.

 The Textile Exchange's Life Cycle Assessment on organic cotton estimates that organic cotton farming can potentially save 218 billion liters of water and 92.5 million kg of carbon dioxide.

 The textile and apparel industry has a massive influence on global warming.
 Buying organic cotton can help tremendously.
 Read up my article on the fashion industry catastrophic contribution to climate change to learn more about it.